brianbirir/mantis-observer/README.md

 # Mantis

 An easy to deploy observability platform based on the LGTM stack i.e. Loki, Grafana, Tempo and proMetheus.
+This is a personal project to help me monitor personal systems and applications but feel free to use it for your own needs.

 ## Features